Advertisement

 As a result, the effective inflation rate for the poorest tenth of households is around 2% higher than it is for the richest tenth of households.

-Benefits are not stretching far enough to help those on the lowest incomes afford the basic essentials – and September’s rate of inflation meant that benefits will only rise by 1.7%.
+Benefits are not stretching far enough to help those on the lowest incomes afford the basic essentials – and September’s rate of inflation meant that benefits only increased by 1.7% in April.

 The Joseph Rowntree Foundation estimates that universal credit falls short by around £120 every month of the money people need to afford the essentials.